jtladner/Courses/PracticalComputing/Fall_2018/Getting Started/readme.md

 ## 2. GitHub
 - GitHub is a web-based hosting service used primarily for open-source software development, but which can also be used to host additional content
-- All of the materials for this class, including exercise instructions and files will be hosted on Github.
+- All of the materials for this class, including exercise instructions and files will be hosted on GitHub.
 - The easiest way to access files for the class will be to clone a copy of the course repository onto your laptop.
 To do this, please follow these steps:
     1. If you don't already have one, sign up for a **free** GitHub account [here](https://github.com/)